What Not To Say: The Conversation Killer

-Here’s a good rule to follow to keep a conversation going on a date, or most any time for that matter: do forward-thinking before your speak.
+Here’s a good rule to follow to keep a conversation going: do forward-thinking before your speak.
 This means you may need to pause from time to time, which may not be all that bad.

 Pauses give a conversation breathing room, invites the other person to participate, and gives you moments to think before you speak again

-Lawyers are taught to never ask a question in court if they don’t know its answer.
-That’s a pretty good rule to follow on a date.
+Lawyers are taught never to ask a question in court if they don’t know its answer.
+That’s a pretty good rule to follow.
 At least think about what the possible answers might be, and never ask a question if there’s a chance it will annoy, cause pain or awaken unhappy memories.

 “This is a book to cherish and share.”—Bill Marriott, CEO, Marriott International, Inc.